WLOX: History

 In 1993, along with all other ABC affiliates in Mississippi, WLOX refused to air NYPD Blue due to decency concerns.
 However, unlike the other stations, the station never aired the show during its entire twelve-year run, opting to air syndicated reruns of Home Improvement and other sitcoms instead in the time slot.
 Rival WXXV, by then a Fox affiliate, picked up the show in 1994.
-The station also refused to air episodes of Ellen dealing with the character's sexuaity.
-Nor did it (like many other affiliates) air ABC's Veterans Day 2004 of Saving Private Ryan, due to the Super Bowl XXXVIII halftime show controversy leaving it in limbo that a fine would be issued for the film's broadcast.
+The station also refused to air episodes of Ellen dealing with the character's sexuality.
+Nor did it (like many other affiliates) air ABC's Veterans Day 2004 showing of Saving Private Ryan, due to the Super Bowl XXXVIII halftime show controversy leaving it in limbo that a fine would be issued for the film's broadcast.

 The Love family sold WLOX to the Liberty Corporation in March 1995.
 Originally part of its Cosmos Broadcasting division, it came directly under the Liberty banner following the company's exit from the insurance business in 2000.
 Liberty would eventually merge with Raycom Media in 2006.
 Under Raycom ownership and stricter ABC affiliate agreements, the station stopped removing network programming from its schedule due to content concerns.

 WLOX's original TV studios on the ground floor of the beachfront Buena Vista Hotel were completely ruined in 1969 by the storm surge of Hurricane Camille, which was 8 ft higher than any previous known storm.
 The Weather Channel series Storm Stories featured this during an August 2009 episode.